Influencer Marketing for Skincare Industry Brands

 Hubspot reports that 71 percent of buyers are more likely to purchase after a recommendation from a content creator on social media.
 That’s almost three-quarters of the marketplace.

 Social media has turned brands into educators, not just marketers.
 The storytelling that influencer marketing weaves into their content organically amplifies the value of a product far more than an ad.

 Research indicates that 75 percent of people don’t trust ads.
-It’s clear that a beauty brand would be far better served with influencer marketing in the skincare space.
+It’s clear that a beauty brand would be far better served with skincare influencer marketing in the this space.

 Getting to Know the Influencer

 Following an influencer and sending a message isn’t enough.
 Brands need to do their homework with influencers to craft the perfect pitch and showcase the value they bring to the table to build a genuine relationship.

 It’s important that brands don’t jump into an influencer partnership because of the number of likes and follows.
 The influencer should represent brand values and align with messaging.
 Brands should also seek influencers with the right number of followers and influence.

 - What have they sold before?